Table of Contents

 There’s no doubt that listicles garner more traction than any other type of blog post.
-Whether you’re an up-and-coming lifestyle blogger or a reasonably large brand, you can use list.ly to quickly create share-worthy lists that are relevant to the news cycle.
+Whether you’re an up-and-coming lifestyle blogger or a reasonably large brand, you can quickly use list.ly to create share-worthy lists relevant to the news cycle.

-This automation tool makes it easy to generate social media captions and blog post titles.
+This automation tool makes generating social media captions and blog post titles easy.
 The AI-powered platform offers a quick solution for generating high-quality content across various platforms.

 - Optimize one blog for one keyword.
 Select a primary keyword that your blog should focus on.
 Include it in images, alt texts, headings, subheadings, and meta descriptions to get maximum results.

 - Choose your keywords carefully.
 Note that SEO works differently for paid, earned, and owned channels.
 Learn the rules for Google Ads, blog posts, and web content separately.
-Most importantly, it’s essential to pay attention to competitiveness and trends so that you can balance quality and quantity appropriately.
+Most importantly, pay attention to competitiveness and trends to balance quality and quantity appropriately.

 - Make use of long-tail keywords.
-Long-tail keywords are made up of four to five words and have a very specific search intent.
+Long-tail keywords are made up of four to five words and have a particular search intent.
 They could also be in the form of a question.
 This allows you to create well-curated posts that bring very high-value traffic.

 - Track & analyze: Perform content audits frequently and repurpose old content that has worked well.

 - Make scheduling tools your best friend.
-Scheduling tools are your go-to partners for handling social media posts if you want to maintain consistency.
+Scheduling tools are your go-to for handling social media posts to maintain consistency.
 Hootsuite and Jetpack are some of the most popular tools for the job.

 - Sprinkle share buttons everywhere.
 In today’s online world, people must be able to find you online on the platform of your choice.
-From business cards to blog posts, add your socials in as many places as you can.
+From business cards to blog posts, add your socials in as many places as possible.

 - Custom profile descriptions: Brand presence needs to be tailored to the channel’s demographics.
-The first step to do this?
-Ensure that your LinkedIn, Twitter, and Instagram bios aren’t the same.
+The first step is ensuring that your LinkedIn, Twitter, and Instagram bios aren’t the same.
 Keep LinkedIn professional, give your Twitter bio a brand twist, and ensure that Instagram is friendly and pleasant.

 - Leverage the power of communities.
-Facebook Groups, Quora Spaces, Subreddits, and more can very quickly bring you closer to precious leads.
-Spend a part of your marketing budget to create content that is community-friendly.
+Facebook Groups, Quora Spaces, Subreddits, and more can quickly bring you closer to precious leads.
+Spend a part of your marketing budget to create community-friendly content.

 - Always retain the rights to your content.
 Platforms like Medium allow you to get around Google’s duplication block and help you repurpose content quickly.
-However, note that the point of this is to gain traction with your blog.
+However, note that this is to gain traction with your blog.
 Never give that right away.

 - Include internal links.
 One way to ensure that your website gains footfall is by including internal links to other blogs on your site.
-This not only helps SEO but also allows users to bounce from sites like Medium to your website directly, without having to search for you or your brand online.
+This helps SEO and allows users to bounce directly from sites like Medium to your website without having to search for you or your brand online.